-Quizzes and tests are scheduled for almost every stage (lesson) and all assessments will focus on the reading or writing of Latin.
-Every stage's assessment requires students be familiar with the stage vocabulary, the grammar of that stage and all previous stages (Latin is a cumulative experience), history and culture, and the Latin passages studied in the stage.
+Quizzes and tests are scheduled for almost every stage (lesson) and all assessments will focus on the reading or writing of Latin, vocabulary and grammar, history and culture, and the Latin passages studied in the stage.

-• Participation:
+Participation:

 Learning Latin requires diligence: memorization, daily practice and a clear understanding of the grammar and syntax are required.
 Learning Latin online requires even more diligence; by no means should this course be expected to be easier than a brick-and-mortar Latin course.